At Iden3, our goal is to democratize identity. We believe that everyone should be empowered to become their own certification authority.

 Hiding means that given an output there's no feasible way to figure out the input that generated it.

-Puzzle-friendliness is a little more complicated.
-Intuitively, it means that it is very hard to target the hash function to come out to some particular output value y.
-Don't worry if you can't understand why this property is useful.
-In our context of things, it is not very important.
+Puzzle-friendliness, intuitively, means that it is very hard to target the hash function to come out to some particular output value y.

 In other words, a hash pointer is a pointer to where data is stored along with a cryptographic hash of the value of that data at some fixed point in time.

 If at some point in the future, we want to check if the data hasn't changed, we simply hash the data again and verify that the new output (cryptographic hash) matches the previous output.
 This works because we know by the collision resistance property of the hash function that nobody can find two inputs that map to the same output.
 So if the output is the same, the input must also have been the same.